omercankoc/swift-handbook/Fundamental/Optionals.md

 ```

 ## Unwrapping
-Unwrapping ile Optional olan değişken tiplerini normal tipteki değişkenlerimize çeviriyoruz.
-1. Force Unwrapping
-2. Implicit Unwrapping
-3. Optional Binding
+Optional variables are converted to regular type variables with Unwrapping.

-- 1. Force Unwrapping
+1. Force Unwrapping:
-Forced unwrapping extracts the value of the optional variable.
+Extracts the value of the optional variable.
 Forced unwrapping assumes the value is definitely not-nil.
 Thus, it throws a fatal error if the variable is nil.
 Optionals can be forced unwrapped by placing ! after the variable name.
 ```swift
 var value : String? = nil
 value = "5"